59de44955ebd/PyWordpad/README.md

 * No support for embedded OLE objects (pointless), only images.
 Images can be embedded either by dropping them into the editor, via menu or via clipboard.
 * Dropping a document into the editor loads the document (instead of embedding it).
 * No editing of colors, it's meant for b/w documents (otherwise dark mode would't work)
 * Natively supported document formats: .rtf and .txt.
-If "pandoc.exe" is found in the system path, the following document formats are also supported: .docx .odt .md .htm .epub
+If [pandoc.exe](https://github.com/jgm/pandoc/releases) is found in the system path, the following document formats are also supported: .docx .odt .md .htm .epub
 * Natively supported image format: .bmp.
 If "magick.exe" (ImageMagick) is found in the system path, the following image formats are also supported: .jpg .png .gif .tif
 * Localized only for english and german (more languages can be added by duplicating and editing .json files in the resources folder)
 * PyWordpad supports dark mode.